Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

   shown an opt-in modal.
 If the user is in the control branch, the event is recorded every time they would have been shown a modal, which is on every startup where another non-Suggest modal does not appear.
+  NOTE: This has been removed in Firefox 124.
 :isBestMatchExperiment = true:
   This is a deprecated version of ``experimentType == "best-match"``.
 :All other experiments: